An articulate Virginian Admirably Pushes Back Against Governor's INTENT TO DISARM Virginia... SHARE...!

 own weapons.
 The most thorough confiscation of firearms ever imposed on Germans was

-carried out at the end of the Second World War by the occupation forces of the United States
+carried out at the end of the Second World War by the occupation

 and other victorious Allied powers.